ajay26188/Tribute_Page/README.md

-This is the code for tribute page created by using HTML and CSS.
-I have showcased the life achievements of Oskar Schindler.
+A tribute page for Oskar Schindler created using HTML and CSS.